 Dedicated to the larger than life men and women that helped forge the North American landscape.
 For all the lumberjacks, loggers, fellers and buckers… this beer’s for you.
 An unexpected bend to an American India Pale Ale, this non-traditional IPA has a depth of body and colour with an enormous floral/citrus hop aroma and a supporting malt profile.
 Keep on loggin’ on.

-This uniquely northern beer is brewed with malted barley & wild rice.
-Wild rice (harvested in our area) is added to the boil, giving this beer a distinctive nutty finish.
-Wild rice, also known as Manoomin, which translates into ‘the good berry’ in Ojibwe, has played a major role in the lives of Ojibwe people in our region for centuries.
+This exceptional beer is step-mashed with regional malts to which local wild rice is added into the brew (harvested locally on Shoal Lake).
+A unique mash bill gives the beer a distinctive flavour profile; full bodied with copper & nut with mild hop & all Northern Ontario.
+Wild rice, also known as Manoomin, translates to ‘the good berry’ in Ojibwe, has played a major role in the lives of the Ojibwe people in our region for centuries.